 - Rents in Baltimore increased by an average of 10% year-over-year.

 - Renter-occupied households in Baltimore make up 52% of the occupied housing units.

-- Neighborhoods in Baltimore most affordable for renters include Brooklyn, Curtis Bay, and Fairfield Area where rents average $875 per month.
+- Neighborhoods in Baltimore most affordable for renters include Penn North, West Arlington, and Mount Holly where rents are $995 per month or less.

-- Neighborhoods in Baltimore with the highest rents include Perkins Homes, Upper Fells Point, and Washington Hill where average monthly rents are nearly $2,100.
+- Neighborhoods in Baltimore with the highest rents include Little Italy, Homeland, and Fells-Point where rents can go as high as $4,600 per month.

 The historic change in home prices and the affordability of housing are two reports real estate investors can analyze to help forecast future potential property appreciation and the likely demand for rental property.

 Each month Freddie Mac releases its House Price Index (FMHPI) report with up-to-date data on the change in home prices for all markets across the U.S. The most recent FMHPI report for the Baltimore-Columbia-Towson MSA shows:

 - April 2022 HPI: 255.22

 A housing affordability index – or HAI - uses a baseline of 100, then assigns an affordability index number of existing single-family homes for every metropolitan area in the U.S. These index rankings are determined by comparing the median family income needed to purchase a median-priced, existing single-family home using a conventional mortgage with a 20% down payment.